Get Started for Free

 What's run grouping?

-Run grouping helps you organize your tests.
-Cypress offers the ability to group separate `cypress run` tasks within the same run view.
+Run grouping helps you organize your test results in the Cypress Dashboard.
 This is useful if you want to run the same group of tests across different environments, across several directories in a monorepo, and more.
 Read more about grouping in our docs.

-Integration with GitHub is facilitated via the Cypress GitHub App which provides timely and useful test run information within your GitHub workflow via commit status checks and pull-request comments.
+The GitHub Integration provides timely and useful test run information within your GitHub workflow via commit status checks and pull-request comments.
 Read more about GitHub Integration in our docs.

 We have a roadmap packed with ongoing improvements.
 Cypress is getting better and better every day.